 Pittsburgh, PA 15237

 8. Members of the school psychology faculty will rank students according to the quality of submitted materials (transcripts, test scores, letter of intent, and references).
-8. School psychology faculty may interview students once all of the necessary materials are received and reviewed.
-Students will be notified by telephone of interview invitation as well as time and place.

 9. After a final decision has been made letters of acceptance, wait list, or rejection will be mailed to all of the applicants.
 The student should receive their notification letter in the mail by April 15.

 10. Upon acceptance into the Certificate or Doctoral Program you must complete the following 3 forms before you may register for classes.
 Results should be submitted to the program assistant and then included in your student file.
 Make copies of the results forms so you may show them to school districts as needed.

 The Pennsylvania Child Abuse History Clearance Form can be obtained at the following locations: